swanyriver/finalProject/readme.txt

 The provided makefile will compile this program for you simply type:
 "make"

+This game will work on LARGE TERMINALS,  expand your terminal window to as large as possible before begining.

 Contols of the game are as follows w - speed up animation s - slow down animation